Joewus12345/openai-support-agent-demo/README.md

    while the local store powers file search when using the `ollama` provider.
    Both stores can exist side by side.

   By default, local search returns up to 5 results with a cosine similarity threshold of 0.5.
-Pass a `threshold` option to adjust the cutoff or set `topKOnly: true` to ignore the threshold and rely solely on the highest scoring `limit` matches.
+Provide a `limit` option to control the number of results, a `threshold` option to adjust the cutoff, or set `topKOnly: true` to ignore the threshold and rely solely on the highest scoring `limit` matches.

 ## Demo Flow